 Artificial or non-nutritive sweeteners are sweeteners that do not provide any carbohydrate or calories per serving.
-There are four main non-nutritive sweeteners:
+There are six main non-nutritive sweeteners:

 - Saccharin - Sold as Sweet n Low®, Sweet Twin, or Necta Sweet (pink packet) or as Sugar Twin® (a brown sugar substitute), this sweetener is very stable for baking, but it does have a noticeable aftertaste when used in large quantities.